buttplugio/buttplug/spec/protocol-spec/messages.md

 The message list as described here is not set in stone.
 New messages will be added as new devices are released, or as new generic messages are deemed necessary.
-The only rule is that once a message is added to this document, it should never be removed; however, newer versions of the message may succeed it.
+The only rule is that once a message is added to this document, it may be deprecated but should never be removed;
+however, newer versions of the message may succeed it.
 This will allow parsing and schema checking to be as strict as possible.
 If edits to a message need to be made, a new message type will most likely be added.

 Requests for new messages can be submitted to [the Buttplug Standard Github Issue Tracker](https://github.com/metafetish/buttplug/issues).